jugshaurya/showcase/mdx-blogs/algo.md

   ```

-## LRU Cache

-- One of the Page Replacement Strategies/Algo.
-- Page fault occurs in the Virtual memory concept due to lack of availability of frames in the main memory.

-- Others are: FIFO, LFU, Optimal
--

-## NP-hard and NP-complete Problems
+## P, NP-hard and NP-complete Problems
+- P problems are those whose solution exists and are solvable in polynomial time.
 - NonPolynomial-Hard Problems are those which we don't yet know, if there exist an algorithm that bounds the solution to that problem in polynomial time.
 - NP Complete problems means solution to the given problem is the combination of some polynomial time solutions which makes the original problems solved in polynomial time.
 OR we can say, original problem is reducable to the problem that we know is solvable in polynomial time.